Kaludii/ChatGPT-Turbo-SMS/README.md

 `python app.py`

+3. Go to the following [website](https://dashboard.ngrok.com/get-started/setup), sign up for ngrok and connect your authtoken to your account.

-3. In a separate terminal, start a new `tmux` session:
+4. In a separate terminal, start a new `tmux` session:

     `tmux new -s chatgpt-turbo-sms-ngrok`

-4. Start ngrok:
+5. Start ngrok:

     `start ngrok`

-5. Run the application within the `tmux` session:
+6. Run the application within the `tmux` session:

 `python app.py`

-6. Detach from the `tmux` session by pressing `Ctrl-b` followed by `d`.
+7. Detach from the `tmux` session by pressing `Ctrl-b` followed by `d`.

 Your application will continue running even after you close your console.
 To reattach to the `tmux` session, use:

 `tmux attach -t chatgpt-turbo-sms`, and `tmux attach -t chatgpt-turbo-ngrok`

-7. Copy the webhook URL from the ngrok window followed by `/sms`, similar to 3A from the running locally section.
+8. Copy the webhook URL from the ngrok window followed by `/sms`, similar to 3A from the running locally section.

 ## About the Developer

 This app was developed by [Kaludii](https://github.com/Kaludii) using the the different libraries linked above.
 Kaludii is an AI enthusiast who is passionate about developing and applying large learning models to solve real-world problems quickly and stress-free.